Navigating Distribution Shifts in Medical Image Analysis: A Survey: Fine-tuning

-\textbf{Anatomical Information.} Leveraging the anatomical information as a prior for loss design offers a promising direction for enhancing the accuracy and reliability.
-For instance, \cite{SFDA2} utilizes a shape dictionary, integrating general semantic shapes extracted from source data. \cite{SFDA13} incorporates the shape information with the signed distance field which measures the distance between any pixel to the nearest object boundary and the relative position. \cite{TTA9,TTA10} leverages the class-ratio as a supervision which is estimated from anatomical knowledge available in the clinical literature. \cite{TTA13} uses anatomically-derived loss functions that penalizes unrealistic bone lengths and joint angles in 3D pose estimation. \cite{TTA16} proposes contour regularization loss for constraining the continuity and connectivity. \cite{SFDA16} expands the lesion click (i.e., the center of the nodule) into an ellipsoid mask, and use it as the supervised information for test training.
+Leveraging the anatomical information as a prior for loss design offers a promising direction for enhancing the accuracy and reliability.
+For instance, \cite{SFDA2} utilizes a shape dictionary, integrating general semantic shapes extracted from source data. ~\cite{SFDA13} incorporates the shape information with the signed distance field which measures the distance between any pixel to the nearest object boundary and the relative position.\cite{lv2025test} converts multi-source images into graph structures to learn a shared morphological node space, aligning target data via structural adaptation signals. \cite{TTA9,TTA10} leverages the class-ratio as a supervision which is estimated from anatomical knowledge available in the clinical literature. \cite{TTA13} uses anatomically-derived loss functions that penalizes unrealistic bone lengths and joint angles in 3D pose estimation. \cite{TTA16} proposes contour regularization loss for constraining the continuity and connectivity. \cite{SFDA16} expands the lesion click (i.e., the center of the nodule) into an ellipsoid mask, and use it as the supervised information for test training.